A short story of revenge. 15 yrs plus. Strong Language & Themes.

 Maybe he should wait til he got outside, when he no doubt would get dragged out into the alley.
 The old man had no visible backup, no-one standing by the exits.
 No heavies with folded arms.
 And the bar was still open.
 Patrons moving this way and that, but that didn’t mean much.
 Not really.
 The owner of this club had no customer complaints department save for the Polish KPs and they didn’t hand out refunds.
 Only beatings.

 The CCTV camera above the bar was still broken.
-The owner wouldn’t have enable it or the others at his end of the bar was where the juicy deals were made.
-The secuirity dark spot was intentional.
+The owner left it that way on purpose and everyone knew that this end of the bar was where the juicy deals were made.
+The security dark spot was intentional.
 Why change it now?
-Besides the little red light was off.
+No. Tommy reassumed himself , the little red light was off.
+Still broken.
 The old man smiled and took a sip of his drink as if reading the kids thoughts.

 Love this drink… Haven’t had a drink in twenty years… Not til now.
 Man still takes good.
 How’s yours?